analysiscenter/radial/README.md

 #### Removing outliers

 The next step is optional.
-If you have a large dataset than dropping outliers during the training could slow down the whole process.
-To avoid this problem use `drop_outliers.py`.
-In the same time, this function is available in the ``RadialBatch``.
+If you have a large dataset then dropping outliers during model training may slow down the whole process.
+To avoid this problem perform denoising in advance using `drop_outliers.py`.
+Otherwise, this function is available in the ``RadialBatch`` and can be added to the common workflow.
-Anyway, following command allows you to run this function with NPZ-data:
+Following command runs this function with NPZ-data:
 ```bash
 foo@bar:~$ python drop_outliers.py -l path/to/npz_data -s path/to/save
 Done!